 "What the mirror can do is create a dense infrared luminescent photonic gas inside the solar cell.
 A phenomenon that increases the voltage," says Yablonovitch.

 The team found that the presence of this mirror can solve one of the biggest challenges in the field of thermophotovoltaic research: how to use photons that have too little energy to produce electricity.

-A mirror simply makes them "come back" into play and bounce back onto the battlefield, engaging them in the energy generation process.
+A mirror simply makes them "come back" into play and bounce back onto the battlefield, engaging them in the power generation process.

-“A result never achieved in history with a simple golden mirror.
-Now we will add a layer of electric under that of the mirror, and we will immediately bring the efficiency to 36%, " says Luis M. Pazos Outόn, another of the authors.
+"A feat never before achieved in history with a simple gold mirror.
+Now we will add a layer of electrical under that of the mirror, and we will immediately bring the efficiency to 36%," says Luis M. Pazos Outόn, another of the authors.

 This is an already extraordinary result, and reaching 50% efficiency is now really within our reach.

 Here is the study: Zunaid Omair et al. Ultraefficient thermophotovoltaic power conversion by band-edge spectral filtering, Proceedings of the National Academy of Sciences (2019).
 DOI: 10.1073 / pnas.1903001116